sgupta70/BasicCAD-/README.md

 ### Reflection

+I tried doing it bymyself, but then I got some help.
 I learned how to
 * choose already existing things and build on top
 * extrude

 When I first started making the mount I was trying to do the whole thing seperatly.
 I was trying to put in all the dimensions for the holes again.
 I later got help from Mr. Helmstetter and he showed me how to build the mount right on top of the base.
+It was a lot of fun learning new ways to make things.

 ---